- About

 As a middle school science teacher, I know that my daily routines and lessons will not be foremost in my students’ minds when they look back on their schooling.
 It is the nature of the job — there are lots of things fighting for the attention of a 13-year-old.
 When they come back and talk to me as seniors or college graduates, what stands out are the big-ticket items like projects and field trips, maybe some embarrassing moments, and the atmosphere of the class.
 The details from years ago are often fuzzy.
 But, importantly, the big ideas and connections we made are there.
 What sticks is the “Why?” and “How?,” not so much the jargon and the trivial.
 Climate Change is one of those big topics I hope they keep in the forefront of their minds down the road.

 Through that lens, I also try to weave ecology/ environmental science in any topic I can.
 I am fortunate to be based in a fairly rural area very close to a larger city.
 My students go outside.
 We can see the forest on the hill outside my window and go to the creek in the back.
 We look for fossils and take pictures.
 When I can not make a local connection, then I seek out real and current issues that can evoke strong emotions.
-Images of phenomena such as hurricane landfall, garbage patches in the ocean, clear cut rainforests, or wild fires capture attention and make the science real.
+Images of phenomena such as hurricane landfall, garbage patches in the ocean, clear-cut rainforests, or wildfires capture attention and make the science real.
 Using these to introduce in-person events and projects helps reinforce what we are learning and devise solutions.
 I feel this engagement helps my students integrate what we are learning into their own active knowledge.
 That is why I strive to create unique learning experiences and try new ideas to keep our work current, interesting, and relevant.

 Smithsonian Institution, Washington, DC

-Briana Pobiner, PhD is a research scientist and museum educator in the Human Origins Program at the Smithsonian National Museum of Natural History and an Associate Research Professor in the Center for the Advanced Study of Human Paleobiology at the George Washington University.
+Briana Pobiner, PhD, is a research scientist and museum educator in the Human Origins Program at the Smithsonian National Museum of Natural History and an Associate Research Professor in the Center for the Advanced Study of Human Paleobiology at the George Washington University.
 She is a paleoanthropologist who studies the evolution of human diets through fossils and fieldwork.
-After helping create the Hall of Human Origins at the Smithsonian which opened in 2010, she now leads the Human Origins Program's public engagement efforts.
+After helping create the Hall of Human Origins at the Smithsonian, which opened in 2010, she now leads the Human Origins Program's public engagement efforts.
 In her evolution education research, Briana studies the teaching and learning of human evolution in formal and informal learning environments, and is particularly interested in creating educational materials and experiences that are welcoming to people of religious faith.
 She is the recipient of the 2021 American Association of Biological Anthropologists and Leakey Foundation Communication and Outreach Award in Honor of Camilla Smith and a 2021 National Center for Science Education Friend of Darwin award.

 I fell in love with science through the story of how we became human, and I am passionate about sharing with others my enthusiasm for the narrative of human evolution, diversity, and unity that I find so captivating.
 I am constantly striving to make human evolution an accessible, engaging, and inclusive hook to entice students, teachers, and other public audiences to dive deeper into the nature and process of science.
 Whether it's creating human evolution-focused curriculum materials for high school biology classrooms and museum-based school programs, facilitating public programs and supporting volunteers in the Hall of Human Origins, or talking with visitors to our human origins traveling library exhibit, I'm grateful to have many opportunities to help shine light on the compelling mystery of how we know what we know about humanity's past.